geoffroypeeters/ismir2018/pages/callInformationPresenters.md

 - I prepare my slides for my 4-minute oral presentation scheduled in session-E-oral.
 - I also prepare a poster for session-E-poster.
 - Since session-E is Wednesday 2018/09/26 09:00 AM,
-  - no later than Tuesday 2018/09/25 09:00 AM (one day before), I send my presentation file to [ismir2018presentations@gmail.com](mailto:ismir2018presentations@gmail.com), ensuring that the file is named E3_777_doe.pdf (assuming it’s a pdf file) and the subject is E3;
+  - no later than Tuesday 2018/09/25 09:00 AM (one day before), I send my presentation file to **the email-address **...presentation@...**, ensuring that the file is named E3_777_doe.pdf (assuming it’s a pdf file) and the subject is E3;
   - the conference organisation copies my slides to one of the conference computers (PC or MAC depending on the format);
   - I come **1 hour** before the beginning of session E (i.e. 08:00 AM) to test my slides which are ready for me on the conference computer;
 if things go really wrong I’m allowed to use my computer, I have 2 minutes to test the connection of my computer to the video projector.